microsoft/BotFramework-Composer/README.md

 ## Overview

-Bot Framework Composer is an integrated development tool for developers and multi-disciplinary teams to build bots and conversational experiences with the Microsoft Bot Framework.
-Within this tool, you'll find everything you need to build a sophisticated conversational experience.
+Bot Framework Composer is an open-source, visual authoring canvas for developers and multi-disciplinary to design and build conversational experiences with Language Understanding and QnA Maker, and a sophisticated composition of bot replies (Language Generation).
+Within this tool, you'll have everything you need to build a sophisticated conversational experience.

 - A visual editing canvas for conversation flows
 - In context editing for language understanding (NLU)